Erik98146/LaunchControl/README.md

 2. Update the Cerbo firmware, and choose the "large" image (this will allow for Node RED).
 Choose to use the new GUI if you haven't already.
 3. From Settings/Integrations, enable MQTT access.
 4. From Settings/Integrations, Enable Node RED.
 5. From Settings/Connectivity/WiFi enable Create access point.
 Create a password.
 The list of wifi networks now will include venus-xxxxxxxxxxxxx.
-Do not select, but make a note of it so you can connect your phone or PC (for when you don't have the Cerbo connected to a access point or internet) and for connecting the display later.
+Do not select it, but make a note of it so you can connect your phone or PC (for when you don't have the Cerbo connected to a access point or internet) and for connecting the display later.
-6. Setup your VRM account for cloud access and remote control at https://vrm.victronenergy.com
+6. Setup your VRM account for cloud access and remote control at: https://vrm.victronenergy.com
-7.
+7. Connect to your system over VRM.
+8. Choose Venus OS Large and launch Node-Red
+9. Download the LaunchControl-flow.json file from this github project
+10. From the top right menu, select import and import the flow
+11. Press Deploy